ToonWeyens/PB3D/README.md

 *The homepage can be found at <https://pb3d.github.io>.*
 *For example, have a look at <https://pb3d.github.io/Doxygen/html/index.html> for the documentation.*

+---

+Also, have a look at <https://github.com/ToonWeyens/PB3D_tools> for auxiliary tools, among others, a user-friendly way to run the program on multiple systems:
+- Automatic support for HPC job schedulers [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) and [SLURM](https://slurm.schedmd.com/).
+- Easy parameter scans.
+- Configurable and modifiable

+---

 ## Changelog

+## 2.34:
+* Fixed an important bug in `interp_V` where the output secondary mode indices were wrongly used for the selection of the input `V_i`.
+While it is true that the mode numbers have to be equal, this is not so for the array indices.
+* Renamed Run directory to `Examples`.
+* Moved all run scripts and auxiliary scripts to the `PB3D_tools` repository.
+* `Examples` now only contains sample input files.

 ## 2.33:
 * Rewrote the runscript using python, resulting in `run.py` as a replacement for `run.sh`.